tilburgsciencehub/website/content/building-blocks/analyze-data/non-parametric-tests/intro.md

 ### Binomial Test
 If you are dealing with a **binary data** with a **nominal** measurement scale, binomial test is the most appropriate test.
 It answers the question: "Is the observed outcome significantly different from what we would expect by a random chance?"; such as: Testing if a coin is fair, testing if a an election outcome favours the Republican or the Democrats, etc.

-Check out the building block on the binomial test [# I'll add link here] to learn how to use this test on R and how the formula works mathematically.
+Check out the building block on the [binomial test](content\building-blocks\analyze-data\non-parametric-tests\binomial.md) to learn how to use this test on R and how the formula works mathematically.

 ### Chi-Squared Goodness of Fit
 Another test you can use with a **binary** and **nominal** data is the Chi-Squared Goodness of Fit.
 It tests whether a significant difference exists between an observed number of outcomes falling in each category and an expected number based on the null hypothesis (which we call the goodness-of-fit)